AlexanderBartholomaeus/BiodEx/README.md

 ### Link to the tool

-A test version of the tool can be found here: http://shiny.raccoome.de/biodiversity/ with the password OTU.
+A test version of the tool can be found here: http://shiny.raccoome.de/biodiversity/ with the password `OTU`.
 Please note that this is a test version, we are working on the final version.

 ### Publication